CharlotteHomicide Attorney

 In the state of North Carolina, murder is the intentional killing of another person, and there are several different types of murder offenses that you can be charged with.
 This includes;

-First-degree murder — A crime is classed as first-degree murder if it is a premeditated killing that was committed deliberately.
+- First-degree murder — A crime is classed as first-degree murder if it is a premeditated killing that was committed deliberately.
 You can also be charged with first-degree murder if a felony crime results in the death of another person.

-Felony murder — As stated, a felony crime that results in the death of another person can result in a first-degree murder charge.
+- Felony murder — As stated, a felony crime that results in the death of another person can result in a first-degree murder charge.
 If you are an accomplice to a felony crime, for example, the get-away driver of a bank robbery, and the crime results in the death of another person, you can still be charged with first-degree murder even if you did not commit the killing yourself.
 Other felony crimes that could result in a first-degree murder charge include arson, sex crimes, kidnapping, and burglary.

-Second-degree murder. — A crime can be classed as second-degree murder if it was not premeditated but is as a result of the reckless disregard for another person’s life.
+- Second-degree murder. — A crime can be classed as second-degree murder if it was not premeditated but is as a result of the reckless disregard for another person’s life.

-Voluntary manslaughter — Voluntary manslaughter is the intentional killing of another person that is not premeditated and typically occurs during the heat of the moment, or in response to a provocation.
+- Voluntary manslaughter — Voluntary manslaughter is the intentional killing of another person that is not premeditated and typically occurs during the heat of the moment, or in response to a provocation.

 Penalties of a Murder Conviction in North Carolina

-First-degree murder and Felony murder — Both First-degree murder and Felony murder are Class A felonies and can result in death by lethal injection or life imprisonment with no parole.
+- First-degree murder and Felony murder — Both First-degree murder and Felony murder are Class A felonies and can result in death by lethal injection or life imprisonment with no parole.

-Second-degree — Second-degree murder in North Carolina can be either a Class B1 felony or a or Class B2 felony.
+- Second-degree — Second-degree murder in North Carolina can be either a Class B1 felony or a or Class B2 felony.
 A Class B1 felony can result in a minimum prison sentence of 192 months up to life in prison, and a Class B2 felony carries a minimum sentence of 125 months up to life imprisonment.

-Voluntary manslaughter — Voluntary manslaughter is a Class D felony which carries a minimum sentence of 51 months in prison.
+- Voluntary manslaughter — Voluntary manslaughter is a Class D felony which carries a minimum sentence of 51 months in prison.

-If you’ve have been arrested, or are currently being investigated for murder, it is crucial that you contact a Charlotte Homicide attorney as soon as possible.
+We take the legal rights of our clients very seriously.
+If you are facing a murder charge in North Carolina, it is imperative that you hire an experienced criminal defense attorney that will protect your legal interests at every step.
+The defense attorneys at The Snow Legal law firm are skilled criminal defense lawyers who have successfully defended hundreds of clients throughout the state of NC.
+As knowledgeable and experienced Charlotte criminal defense attorneys, we understand that facing a homicide charge can be frightening for both you and your family.If you’ve have been arrested, or are currently being investigated for murder, it is crucial that you contact a Charlotte murder attorney as soon as possible.
 Unfortunately, innocent people are wrongly accused of murder often in the United States, but it’s important to remember that securing legal representation will not make you look guilty.
 Many people inadvertently incriminate themselves during their investigation, even though they are innocent.
-Contact Snow Legal’s North Carolina criminal defense attorney as soon as possible to avoid making this mistake.
+Contact Snow Legal’s skilled criminal defense attorney as soon as possible to avoid making this mistake.

 Building a Homicide Defense in North Carolina

 Building a strategic murder defense requires intimate knowledge of the legal process and ideally starts before an arrest has even taken place.
 Our first priority is to listen to your concerns and understand your situation.
 Each case is different, and we strive to ensure the safety and confidentiality of our clients.
-In the first instance, we will aim to secure a dismissal of your charges — if this is not possible, we will work to obtain the best verdict possible for your case.
+In the first instance, we will aim to secure a dismissal of your homicide charges — if this is not possible, we will work to obtain the best verdict possible for your case.

 Potential defense strategies against homicide in North Carolina include, but are not limited to;

-Mistaken identity – If your homicide charge is a case of mistaken identity, we will fight on your behalf to assert your alibi wherever possible.
+- Mistaken identity – If your homicide charge is a case of mistaken identity, we will fight on your behalf to assert your alibi wherever possible.
 We will also challenge any evidence that may place you at the scene of the crime, including challenging identifications made by witnesses and challenges to forensic evidence.

-Self-defense – Self-defense is a homicide defense that argues the actions of the defendant were made with reasonable force while facing a real threat of death or bodily harm.
+- Self-defense – Self-defense is a homicide defense that argues the actions of the defendant were made with reasonable force while facing a real threat of death or bodily harm.

-Mental insanity – An insanity defense to charges of first degree murder is intended for defendants whose mental illness prevent them from knowing that their actions were wrong.
+- Mental insanity – An insanity defense to charges of first degree murder is intended for defendants whose mental illness prevent them from knowing that their actions were wrong.
 Invoking this defense requires an in depth understanding of the legal systems definition of mental impairment as it pertains to criminal liability.

 As your criminal defense attorney, we will raise questions about law enforcement’s handling of your case and present evidence that supports your innocence.